 Does a sales director position require someone who can improve the company’s sales record?
 Your profile may state you are an "Accomplished sales director with success in developing strategies that have generated 6- and 7-figure revenue growth."
 Explain what you have done as a way of showing the hiring manager what you can and will do if they hire you.

 Location matters.
 It's important that your resume objective is listed where an employer can see it when they first review your resume, so list your profile at the top of the page, above your work history.

 Resume Profile Examples

 It's always helpful to review samples to get ideas for your own resume.
-Here are samples of resume profiles for a variety of job openings.
+Here are sample resume profiles for a variety of job openings.